-They’ve actually planned to retire, but haven’t planned what to do with all of the time that comes with freedom from the world of work.
-As of 2014, according to reference.com, four million people retire every year.
+Many people make elaborate plans in preparation for retirement.
+According to reference.com, four million people retire in the U.S. every year.
+Their finances are in order and their medical plans are in place.
+They’ve planned to retire, but haven’t planned what to do with all of the time that comes with freedom from the world of work.

 - Food pantries, civic groups and political organizations rely on people of good will who believe in the cause.
 Hours are flexible and the people you spend time with are like-minded and dedicated.
 This positive uplift can be missing from the lives of retirees.